UoW-ATM/joas_air_rail_network_analysis/README.md

   - flight emissions per route estimated based on the model from Montlaur, A., Delgado, L., & Trapote-Barreira, C. (2021). [_Analytical Models for CO<sub>2</sub> Emissions and Travel Time for Short-to-Medium-Haul Flights Considering Available Seats_](https://doi.org/10.3390/su131810401).
 Sustainability 13.18 (2021) and from some specific flights using EUROCONTROL's [IMPACT](https://www.eurocontrol.int/platform/integrated-aircraft-noise-and-emissions-modelling-platform) model.
 - Other (collected/computed by authors):
   - airport static information (coordinates).
-  - manually modified airport codes with the list of airport codes swapped as erroneous departure or arrival sourced from OpenSky (flights_data4 table).
+  - manually modified airport codes with the list of airport codes swapped as erroneous departure or arrival sourced from [OpenSky](https://opensky-network.org) (flights_data4 table).
   - aircraft rotations with further corrections and identification of the first and last airport visited daily.
 Compiled by own development and with additional data from [FlightRadar24](https://www.flightradar24.com/).
   - min and max number of seats for aircraft type from airlines' websites and other sources.
-  - aircraft type for some transponder's icao24 identifiers missing from OpenSky, compiled from [FlightRadar24](https://www.flightradar24.com/).
+  - aircraft type for some transponders' icao24 identifiers missing from OpenSky, compiled from [FlightRadar24](https://www.flightradar24.com/).

 ### iii.
 Data usage / input / output <a name="data_usage"></a>